eliamue/foundations-prep-april-2021/02-html-and-css/notes/html-pages.md

 `<header>` | A header _of the visible page_
 `<main>`   | Main body of content
 `<footer>` | A footer _of the visible page_

-## Outcome

-Update Github with a skeleton html page